 This presentation contains forward-looking statements and forward-looking information within the meaning of applicable securities laws.
 Such forward looking statements or information are provided for the purpose of providing information about management's current expectations and plans relating to the future.
 The use of any of the words "expect", "anticipate", "continue", "estimate", "objective", "ongoing", "may", "will", "project", "should", "believe", "plans", "intends" and similar expressions are intended to identify forward-looking information or statements.
-More particularly and without limitation, this presentation includes forward-looking information and statements about our strategy, plans, objective, focus and priorities; 2021 production and capital guidance; pro forma information relating to the strategic combinations; the anticipated benefits to be derived from the strategic combinations, including: i) that the strategic combinations will enhance long-term shareholder returns; and, iii) that the strategic combinations will result in significant synergies; hedging plans and the benefits to be derived from our hedging program; the ability to generate positive funds flow even in a relatively low crude oil price environment; assets requiring much lower capital intensity going forward; and being well positioned to accelerate internal opportunities and industry consolidation.
+More particularly and without limitation, this presentation includes forward-looking information and statements about our strategy, plans, objective, focus and priorities; 2021 production and capital guidance; pro forma information relating to the strategic combinations; the anticipated benefits to be derived from the strategic combinations, including: i) that the strategic combinations improve the free funds flow profile; ii) that the strategic combinations will enhance long-term shareholder returns; and, iii) that the strategic combinations will result in significant synergies; hedging plans and the benefits to be derived from our hedging program; the ability to generate positive funds flow even in a relatively low crude oil price environment; assets requiring much lower capital intensity going forward; and being well positioned to accelerate internal opportunities and industry consolidation.